elysiajs/documentation/docs/integrations/expo.md

 If you are using Expo server runtime, you may use `expo export` command to create optimized build for your expo app, this will include an Expo function which is using Elysia at **dist/server/_expo/functions/[...slugs\]+api.js**

 ::: tip
-Please note that Expo Function are treated as Edge function instead of normal server, so running the Edge function directly will not allocate any port.
+Please note that Expo Functions are treated as Edge functions instead of normal server, so running the Edge function directly will not allocate any port.
 :::

 You may use the Expo function adapter provided by Expo to deploy your Edge Function.